harshalgadhe/DeepFake-Detection/README.md

 <h1>Model</h1>
 The proposed model used Meso-4 Architecure as in the research paper <a href='https://arxiv.org/pdf/1809.00888v1.pdf'>MesoNet: a Compact Facial Video Forgery Detection Network
 </a> and was used for prediction of Fake Videos.
 We build our own custom model for data preprocessing and prediction which can be found in the .ipynb file.
-Model trained with accuracy of over 65% on training data and almost 60% on testing data.
+Model trained with accuracy of over 75% on training data and over 60% on testing data.
+Though the model show overfitting but it can be solved by adding more data.
 The graphs for accuracy and loss is as follows : <br><br>
 <img src='https://github.com/harshalgadhe/DeepFake-Detection/blob/main/images/accuracy.png'>
 <img src = 'https://github.com/harshalgadhe/DeepFake-Detection/blob/main/images/loss.png'><br>
 <h3>The results of the prediction model when tested on unseen data is as follows.
 As you can see the model was able to predict correctly.</h3><br>